WASH: Diarrhea, malnutrition and stunting

-Diarrhea is primarily transmitted through fecal-oral routes.
+Diarrhea is primarily transmitted through fecal–oral routes.
 In 2011, infectious diarrhea resulted in about 0.7 million deaths in children under five years old and 250 million lost school days.
 This equates to about 2000 child deaths per day.
 Children suffering from diarrhea are more vulnerable to become underweight (due to stunted growth).
 This makes them more vulnerable to other diseases such as acute respiratory infections and malaria.
 Chronic diarrhea can have a negative effect on child development (both physical and cognitive).

-Numerous studies have shown that improvements in drinking water and sanitation WASH lead to decreased risks of diarrhea.
-Such improvements might include for example use of water filters, provision of high-quality piped water and sewer connections.
+Numerous studies have shown that improvements in drinking water and sanitation (WASH) lead to decreased risks of diarrhea.
+Such improvements might include for example, the use of water filters, provision of high-quality piped water and sewer connections.
 Diarrhea can be prevented - and the lives of 525,000 children annually be saved (estimate for 2017) - by improved sanitation, clean drinking water, and hand washing with soap.
 In 2008 the same figure was estimated as 1.5 million children.

 The combination of direct and indirect deaths from malnutrition caused by unsafe water, sanitation and hygiene (WASH) practices was estimated by the World Health Organization in 2008 to lead to 860,000 deaths per year in children under five years of age.
-The multiple interdependencies between malnutrition and infectious diseases make it very difficult to quantify the portion of malnutrition that is caused by infectious diseases which are in turn caused by unsafe WASH practices.
+The multiple inter-dependencies between malnutrition and infectious diseases make it very difficult to quantify the portion of malnutrition that is caused by infectious diseases which are in turn caused by unsafe WASH practices.
 Based on expert opinions and a literature survey, researchers at WHO arrived at the conclusion that approximately half of all cases of malnutrition (which often leads to stunting) in children under five is associated with repeated diarrhea or intestinal worm infections as a result of unsafe water, inadequate sanitation or insufficient hygiene.